openig-contrib/script-util-for-openig/PEP/OPENIG-836/README.md

 If you call the URI  `/pep-advices`:
 --You are not allowed to see the protected resource, but you will see the advices.
 <br><br>
-But if you change the route `66-policy_enforcement_advices.json`, by choosing a week day in the environment field, let's say`Monday`, and if you call again the URI  `/pep-advices`, then you will have access to the resource!<br>
+But if you change the route `66-policy_enforcement_advices.json`, and modify the day in the environment field to `Monday`, then, by calling again the URI  `/pep-advices`, then you will have access to the resource!<br>
 (note that <u>advices will not appear</u> in this case).

 ----------